nwops/kitchen-vmpool/README.md

         pool_name: windows10_pool
 ```

-### Pool data structure
+### File based pool data structure
-The basic structure of the pool data can be found below.
-This is the current format that each state store will follow.
+File based state stores require a file to store the data.
+Duh!
+In order to have
+a common format between all the file based state stores you should use the data structure
+below.
+If you make your own state store you can do whatever you desire.
+All state stores in this gem will use the format
+below.

 ```yaml
 base_rhel6_pool: